 Random artifacts quite often wind up in this territory.
 While they're mostly more powerful than their mundane variants, they can still be useless for the player by having ruinous negative effects in addition to the good ones or simply being of a type the player's character can't use effectively.

-Back Stab: Stabbing is a skill available to all players, even those not using blades - you can 'stab' with a mace for example, which just means you're making an attack on a sleeping or distracted enemy.
-Stabbing attacks do more damage, in some cases getting up to For Massive Damage levels - we're talking one-hit kills on a sleeping hydra - but it depends on your Stabbing skill and the weapon used; daggers are the best for this, followed by the rest of the short blades.
+Back Stab: Stabbing is a tactic available to all players, even those not using blades - you can 'stab' with a mace for example, which just means you're making an attack on a sleeping or distracted enemy.
+Stabbing attacks do more damage, in some cases getting up to For Massive Damage levels - we're talking one-hit kills on a sleeping hydra - but it depends on your Stealth skill and the weapon used; daggers are the best for this, followed by the rest of the short blades.

 Badass Bookworm: If one begins as a spellcaster but learns lots of fighting skills, then they've become one.